HdrHistogram/HdrHistogram/README.md

 In order to support a common use case needed when histogram values are used to track response time distribution, Histogram provides for the recording of corrected histogram value by supporting a `recordValueWithExpectedInterval()` variant is provided.
-This value rexording form is useful in [common latency measurement] scenarios where response times may exceed the expected interval between issuing requests, leading to "dropped" response time measurements that would typically correlate with "bad" results.
+This value recording form is useful in [common latency measurement] scenarios where response times may exceed the expected interval between issuing requests, leading to "dropped" response time measurements that would typically correlate with "bad" results.